 As Jack grew older, he was content to walk along his beloved Kahala Beach with his lauhala hat pulled low and a walking cane in hand.
 He was equally content to sit in his living room and hold the kitten that he and his wife had acquired and given the unassuming name of "Kitty Boy."
 And, when he passed away, he forewent a large funeral with an endless procession in favor of a simple scattering of his ashes at sea attended by only those closest to him.

 Jack's death hit many people very hard.
 Even people who did not know him off screen have reported mourning his passing deeply and for long periods of time.
 Because Jack chose to be cremated and to have his ashes scattered at sea, those left behind felt a need to have a place to go to pay their respects.
-Accordingly, a group spearheaded by Douglas Mossman and Esperanza Isaacs raised the money and hired sculptor Lynn Weiler Liverton to create a memorial bust in Jack's memory.
-It was dedicated in June 1994 and receives daily visitors in its location at Kahala Mall.
+Accordingly, a group spearheaded by Douglas Mossman and Esperanza Isaacs raised the money and hired sculptor Lynn Weiler Liverton to create a bronze bust in Jack's memory.
+It was dedicated on June 19, 2004, and receives daily visitors in its location at Kahala Mall.

 Heroes live as long as people respect them.*